Leigh Ann Hester

 Leigh Ann Hester (born January 12, 1982) is a United States Army National Guard soldier.
 While assigned to the 617th Military Police Company, a Kentucky Army National Guard unit out of Richmond, Kentucky, Hester received the Silver Star for her heroic actions on 20 March 2005 during an enemy ambush on a supply convoy near the town of Salman Pak, Iraq.

-Hester is the first female U.S. Army soldier to receive the Silver Star since World War II and the first ever to be cited for valor in close quarters combat.
+Hester is the first woman in the Army to receive the Silver Star since World War II and the first ever woman in the Army to receive it for valor in combat.

 Career

 Hester waiting to receive her Silver Star medal during a military awards ceremony at Camp Liberty, Iraq in June 2005.

 2000s

 Hester enlisted in the U.S. Army in April 2001.

 In Iraq, Hester's military police squad, consisting of eight men and two women in three Humvees, were shadowing a 30-truck supply convoy when approximately 50 insurgent fighters ambushed the convoy with AK-47, RPK machine gun fire, and rocket propelled grenades (RPG).
 The squad moved to the side of the road, flanking the insurgents and cutting off their escape route.
 Hester maneuvered her fire team through the kill zone and into a flanking position, where her squad leader, Staff Sergeant Timothy F. Nein, and she assaulted a trench line with hand grenades and M203 grenade launcher rounds.
 Nein and Hester assaulted and cleared two trenches.
 During the 25-minute firefight, Hester killed 3 insurgents.

 Hester after receiving her Silver Star medal during a military awards ceremony at Camp Liberty, Iraq in June 2005.

 When the battle was over, 27 insurgents were dead, six were wounded, and one captured.
 Sergeants Nein and Hester were both awarded the Silver Star.
 Nein's medal was later upgraded to the Distinguished Service Cross.

 Also awarded the Silver Star in this ambush was Specialist Jason Mike, a platoon medic who took up and simultaneously fired an M4 carbine and M249 SAW light machine gun in defense of his comrades.

 Hester later transferred to the Tennessee Army National Guard.

 Hester took a brief break from the National Guard in 2009, and worked as an officer for a civilian law enforcement agency in a Nashville, Tennessee suburb.
-However, she returned to the military a short while later, in late 2010.
+However, she returned to the military in late 2010.